dzhavat/dzhavat.github.io/_posts/2019-08-13-vs-code-extension-that-shows-the-initial-value-of-a-css-property.md

 The extension is quite simple and there are probably cases where it display something weird but I’d like to share it with the world in order to get feedback.
 It’s also my first extension so I’m pretty sure there are things that can be improved.
 The code is [open-sourced](https://github.com/dzhavat/css-initial-value) if anyone wants to take a look or contribute.

 If you work with CSS, please give it a try.
 I hope you find it useful.

+Edit: Since the release of this extension, I’ve built two more.
+The first one lets you [open the MDN docs of a CSS property](https://dzhavat.github.io/2019/08/19/vs-code-extension-that-lets-you-open-the-mdn-docs-of-a-css-property.html), which, as of v1.38 of VS Code, is supported natively as well.
+The second one lets you [open a flexbox cheatsheet inside VS Code](https://dzhavat.github.io/2019/09/04/flexbox-cheatsheet-inside-vs-code.html).